Understanding Licensing Records

 The Minnesota Department of Human Services (DHS) lists details about each licensed and certified child care program on its website.

-Families may access a program’s licensing record by clicking on the “View Record” link in their Parent Aware profile page or by searching on DHS Licensing Information Lookup.
+Families may access a program’s licensing or certification record by clicking on the “View Record” link in their Parent Aware profile page or by searching on DHS Licensing Information Lookup.
 A description for each section of the License Details page is outlined below.

-Describes the current status of the license.
+Describes the current status of the license or certification.

 If the program has a current licensing sanction, the type of sanction is listed along with a statement of whether the program may operate.
 If the program is not legally authorized to operate at this time, the license status will indicate this.